 is a danger to health and safety, or

 is at imminent risk of vandalism or arson

 In other cases AVAIL will carry out relevant enquiries before arranging any necessary removal by the police's contractor.

-The Road Traffic Regulation Act 1984 authorises the police to remove vehicles that are illegally, dangerously or obstructively parked or abandoned or broken down, whether or not they have been stolen.
+The Road Traffic Regulation Act 1984 and the Removal and Disposal of Vehicle Regulations 1986 authorise the police to remove vehicles that are illegally, dangerously or obstructively parked or abandoned or broken down (whether or not they have been stolen).

 The cost of removal will be the responsibility of the vehicle's owner, their insurance company or the Council.

 Do not report vehicles as abandoned or illegally parked if they have simply been parked somewhere where they may not normally park or expected to park.
 If a parking space is available on a public road, even if it’s directly outside your house, anyone is allowed to park in it.

 Do not approach a burning or burnt out vehicle.
 Even after they are burnt out, they are still a hazard to the public; the fire will have produced toxic products of combustion.

 Contact the fire and rescue service on 999 if a vehicle is on fire.
 Contact the police on 101 if the vehicle has been burnt and the fire is out.

 Vehicles on private land